jsenv/file-size-impact/docs/api.md

 ## cacheImpact

 `cacheImpact` parameter is a boolean controlling if size impact of 0 will appear in the table.
-This parameter is optional and disabled by default.
+This parameter is optional and enabled by default.
 Read explanation below to understand why it exists.

 `file-size-impact` can be used to monitor impact on a returning user cache.
 You can do that by reading specific parts of the table: